markjprice/cs12dotnet8/docs/dotnet9.md

 <TargetFramework>net9.0</TargetFramework>
 ```

-## Updading packages for a project
+## Upgrading packages for a project

 For projects that reference additional NuGet packages, use the latest NuGet package version instead of the version given in the book.
 For example, on page 208, you must reference two packages, as shown in the following markup:
 ```xml